Bizarre Ride II the Pharcyde: Production

 Bizarre Ride also featured the acclaimed production work of J-Swift, who provides the album with a lush, jazzy soundscape through use of live instrumentation and sampling.
-Swift relied on a large number of samples, by artists including James Brown, Donald Byrd, Sly & the Family Stone, The Meters, Quincy Jones, Jimi Hendrix, Roy Ayers and Marvin Gaye.
+Swift relied on a large number of samples, by artists including James Brown, Donald Byrd, Sly & the Family Stone, the Meters, Quincy Jones, Jimi Hendrix, Roy Ayers and Marvin Gaye.
 Aside from the samples, Swift also provided piano, bass and rhodes on the album, and fellow producer JMD provided drum arrangements.

-These upbeat key arrangements and quick-paced drum loops provide much of the backdrop for the rapper's animated lyrical deliveries.
-Allmusic calls the album's production "easily some of the tightest and most inventive of any hip-hop record of the era."
-NME magazine stated, "The Pharcyde use jazz samples and phat beats to the ultimate effect: to create their own sonic Utopia.".
-An online review describes the album's unique musical atmosphere and layered production:
+Release

+Bizarre Ride II the Pharcyde was released on November 24, 1992, through Delicious Vinyl.
+The album had a moderate commercial success; it debuted at number 175 on the Billboard 200 chart, eventually peaking at number 75.
+It was certified gold by Recording Industry Association of America in 1996, for selling 500,000 copies in the US.

+In 2017, to celebrate its 25th anniversary, Craft Recordings re-released Bizarre Ride II the Pharcyde in multiple formats: vinyl, cassette, a double CD with bonus materials, and a five-disc vinyl set that included the album's singles.

 Singles

 Bizarre Ride II the Pharcyde featured four singles, all of which were accompanied by music videos.
-The group's debut single, "Ya Mama", which was originally released in 1991, was then re-packaged by Delicious Vinyl in 1992, with two additional songs, "I'm That Type of Nigga" and "Soul Flower".
+The group's debut single, "Ya Mama", originally from their 1991 demo, was released by Delicious Vinyl in June 1992, along with a low-budget music video.
 Though the song landed the group their record deal, it failed to reach any Billboard singles chart.
 Their first major exposure came with the release of the album's second single, "Passin' Me By".
 Utilizing a sample from Quincy Jones' "Summer in the City", the song became the group's biggest crossover hit, peaking at No. 52 on the Billboard Hot 100 chart, and No. 1 on the Hot Rap Singles chart.
 The song was later featured on the soundtrack to, and in Adam Sandler's 1999 film Big Daddy.
-The song is now considered a classic hip hop single, and was later included on comprehensive hip hop compilation albums like The Hip Hop Box and Hip Hop Gold.
+The song is now considered a classic hip hop single.
 The album's third single, "4 Better or 4 Worse", was released in mid-1993, and featured the stoner song "Pack the Pipe" and the throwback track "Return of the B-Boy" as its B-Side.
 The single did not reach any Billboard chart.
 The final single, the SlimKid solo track "Otha Fish", was released in late 1993.
 The song became the second charting single from the album, though not as highly placed as "Passing Me By", reaching only the Hot Dance Music/Maxi-Singles Sales chart.
-The song "Oh Shit" was featured in the 2013 video game Saints Row IV.
+In 2012, all four singles were re-released in a limited edition box set.

 A number of tracks from the album were later remixed.
-"Ya Mama", "Soul Flower", "Otha Fish",and "Passing Me By" all featured a number of remixes, which were later included on the 2005 Pharcyde compilation album Sold My Soul: The Remix & Rarity Collection.
+"Ya Mama", "Soul Flower", "Otha Fish", and "Passing Me By" all featured a number of remixes, which were later included on the 2005 Pharcyde compilation album Sold My Soul: The Remix & Rarity Collection.